sjcobb2022/adapter/README.md

 To see the thought process behind this, see [RAMBLINGS.md](./RAMBLINGS.md).

 The key concept of this library is the Adapter trait.
-It hinges on the idea that communicating with a foreign interface should be as simple as a function that has an input and an output.
+It hinges on the idea that communicating with a foreign interface should be as simple as a function that has an input and an output (similar to a tower service).
 We use an identifier to determine the "endpoint" that we want to access.

 ```rust